-There are two (2) types of Hair Alcohol Tests, FAEE & EtG:
+There are two (2) types of Hair Alcohol Tests, EtPa (formally Total FAEE) & EtG:

-“FAEE” stands for fatty acid ethyl esters, a direct and very specific metabolite of alcohol, produced in the body when alcohol is consumed.
+“EtPa” stands for ethyl palmitate, a direct and very specific metabolite of alcohol, produced in the body when alcohol is consumed.
 It provides a greatly specific indicator of excessive alcohol consumption over a 0-6 month period of time.
-Studies have showed that FAEE markers are relatively stable in hair, and that the effect of hair care and hair cosmetics on FAEE concentrations did not significantly decrease concentrations.
-However, recent studies have shown elevated levels of FAEE in hair could be the result from hair treatment products containing alcohol (see: Forensic Science International, 2011).
-This is because the cells around the hair are capable of metabolizing alcohol and leading to an FAEE byproduct.
-As a result, this FAEE marker is sensitive to false-positive results, therefore testing in tandem with the EtG delivers a more accurate report on alcohol abuse.
+Studies have showed that EtPa markers are relatively stable in hair, and that the effect of hair care and hair cosmetics on FAEE concentrations did not significantly decrease concentrations.
+However, recent studies have shown elevated levels of EtPa in hair could be the result from hair treatment products containing alcohol (see: Forensic Science International, 2011).
+This is because the cells around the hair are capable of metabolizing alcohol and leading to an EtPa byproduct.
+As a result, this EtPa marker is sensitive to false-positive results, therefore testing in tandem with the EtG delivers a more accurate report on alcohol abuse.

 In contrast to other drugs consumed, alcohol is not deposited directly in the hair.
 For this reason the investigation procedure looks for direct products of ethanol metabolism.
 The main part of alcohol is oxidized in the human body.
 This means it is released as water and carbon dioxide.
 One part of the alcohol reacts with fatty acids to produce esters.
-The sum of the concentrations of four of these fatty acid ethyl esters (FAEEs: ethyl myristate, ethyl palmitate, ethyl oleate and ethyl stearate) are used as indicators of the alcohol consumption.
-The amounts found in hair are measured in nanograms (one nanogram equals only one billionth of a gram), however with the benefit of modern technology, it is possible to detect such small amounts.
+The sum of the concentrations of four of these fatty acid ethyl esters (FAEEs: ethyl myristate, ethyl palmitate, ethyl oleate and ethyl stearate) were used as indicators of the alcohol consumption.
+As of 2019, it is recommended to just use one, ethyl palmitate (EtPa).
+The amounts found in hair are measured in nanograms (one nanogram equals only one billionth of a gram).
+With the benefit of modern technology it is now possible to reliably detect such small amounts.